its-gucci/its-gucci.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D candidate in [ICME](https://icme.stanford.edu/) at Stanford University where I am part of the [Medical AI and ComputeR Vision Lab (MARVL)](https://marvl.stanford.edu/index.html), where I am fortunate to be advised by Prof. [Serena Yeung](https://ai.stanford.edu/~syyeung/).
+I am a final year Ph.D student at [ICME](https://icme.stanford.edu/) at Stanford University where I am part of the [Medical AI and ComputeR Vision Lab (MARVL)](https://marvl.stanford.edu/index.html).
+I am fortunate to be advised by Prof. [Serena Yeung](https://ai.stanford.edu/~syyeung/).
 Previously, I received a BS in Mathematics from Caltech.
 I have a broad range of research interests, including 3D computer vision, implicit neural representations, multimodal large language models, geometric deep learning, and AI for science applications (such as structural biology/cryo-EM)!
 You can reach me at jeffgu[at]stanford.edu.

+I am currently on job market!
+I am looking for both industry opportunities and postdocs.
+Feel free to reach out!

 News
 =====